 What Do Personal Financial Statements Mean?

-To wrap up this guide to personal financial statements, we are going to explore the results and what they really mean for your finances.
+To wrap up this guide to personal financial statements, we will explore the results and what they really mean for your finances.

 The Personal Balance Sheet gives us our liquidity position.
-To analyze the information here, take a look at the quick ratio and acid test.
-If your current assets do not meet or exceed your current liabilities you need to make a quick change to your financial situation.
+To analyze the information here, look at the quick ratio and acid test.
+If your current assets do not meet or exceed your current liabilities, you need to make a quick change to your financial situation.

-The Personal Income Statement tells you how much you are making in a given period in the form of a net income.
+The Personal Income Statement tells you how much you make in a given period as a net income.
 A high net income means you have a good income/spending gap.
 A negative net income means you are spending more than you make and should make a quick lifestyle change.

 The Personal Cash Flow Statement gives you a breakdown of your cash position in a period.
 It is okay for you to have a negative cash flow in some instances, such as paying down debt.
 If you do this for too long, however, you will end up in trouble with debt.

 Stock analysts grade companies every day and give them ratings for creditworthiness and investment grade.
 Compare yourself to publicly traded companies by calculating their quick ratio, return on assets, and profit margin.
-It is a fun exercise to see your total financial health, and it puts you on track to living a more profitable life.
+It is a fun exercise to see your financial health, putting you on track to living a more profitable life.